ReadMyCert picoCTF 2023 Solution

 Learn more

-A Certificate Signing Request (CSR) is a structured message sent to a Certificate Authority (CA) asking it to issue a TLS/SSL certificate.
-It contains the applicant's public key and identity fields (Common Name, Organization, Country, etc.) encoded in ASN.1 DER format - a binary encoding scheme for structured data.
-The CSR is then wrapped in PEM (Privacy Enhanced Mail) format: Base64-encoded DER with a -----BEGIN CERTIFICATE REQUEST----- header and -----END CERTIFICATE REQUEST----- footer.
+A Certificate Signing Request (CSR) is a structured message sent to a Certificate Authority asking it to issue a TLS certificate.
+It contains the applicant's public key and identity fields (Common Name, Organization, Country, etc.) encoded in ASN.1 DER, a binary tag-length-value format.
+The CSR is then wrapped in PEM: Base64-encoded DER between -----BEGIN CERTIFICATE REQUEST----- and -----END CERTIFICATE REQUEST----- markers.

 Learn more